 - Octreotide, in patients with thymoma who have a positive octreotide scan or symptoms of carcinoid syndrome

-Some patients with thymoma may develop so-called autoimmune conditions such as myasthenia gravis (MG).
+Some patients with thymoma may develop autoimmune conditions such as myasthenia gravis (MG), a disease in which antibodies made by a person’s immune system prevent certain nerve-muscle interactions.
 Symptoms may include difficulty climbing stairs, drooping eyelids, double vision, drooling, hoarseness, and trouble breathing.
 If a blood test reveals MG, a neurologist with experience in MG can help manage the condition.